kudlav/videoeditor/README.md

 ### Development

 Install the dependencies and devDependencies and start the server and webpack for development.
+Don't forget to change config file.

 ```sh
 $ npm install -d